-Background and Intent: Twenty percent FTE is defined as one day per week.
+Background and Intent: Fifty percent FTE is defined as two-and-one-half (2.5) days per week.

-"Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.a).(16).
+"Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.-II.A.4.a).(16).